-At March 31, 2023, the Company had \$18.6 million of remaining performance obligations, of which approximately \$14.6 million is expected to be fulfilled over the next 12 months, notwithstanding uncertainty related to customer site readiness and unanticipated economic events, which could have an adverse effect on the timing of delivery and installation of products and/or services to customers.
-In addition, the Company also had customer deposits of \$12.3 million at March 31, 2023.
+At March 31, 2024, the Company had \$17.7 million of remaining performance obligations, of which approximately \$14.2 million is expected to be fulfilled over the next 12 months, notwithstanding uncertainty related to customer site readiness and unanticipated economic events, which could have an adverse effect on the timing of delivery and installation of products and/or services to customers.
+In addition, the Company also had customer deposits of \$4.3 million and \$12.3 million at March 31, 2024 and 2023, respectively.